-The city of Chicago, IL is located at 42° North latitude and the city of Milwaukee, WI is located at 43° North latitude on the fresh waters shores of Lake Michigan.
-The cities are known for hot, humid summers and cold, strong winter blizzards.
+The cities of Chicago, IL and Milwaukee, WI are located between 43° and 42° North latitude on the shores of Lake Michigan.
+The cities are known for their hot, humid summers and cold, snowy winters.
 However, this was not always so.
-By studying the bedrock of the Michigan Basin, which includes most of Michigan, and parts of Wisconsin, Illinois, Indiana, Ohio, and Ontario, we learned that this area was once a carbonate platform and Chicago and Milwaukee are built upon rock that was once carbonate mud on a tropical seafloor located at 20° South latitude 430 million years ago during the Silurian Period.
+By studying the bedrock of the Michigan Basin, which includes most of Michigan, and parts of Wisconsin, Illinois, Indiana, Ohio, and Ontario, geologists learned that this area was once covered by a tropical sea and Chicago and Milwaukee are built upon rock that was once carbonate mud on this tropical seafloor located at ~20° South latitude 430 million years ago during the Silurian Period.

 How do we know this?
-From over 125 years of research and collecting fossils many of which are in the collections of the Milwaukee Public Museum and the Field Museum.
-This site uses these fossils reefs as a vehicle for students to learn general principles, local details, and environmental significance of the study of the ancient past.
+From over 125 years of research and collecting fossils, many of which are in the collections of the Milwaukee Public Museum and the Field Museum.
+This site uses these fossil reefs as a vehicle for students to learn the general principles, local details, and environmental significance of the study of the ancient past.

 Explore this site to learn about the geology and paleontology of these Silurian reefs.